-Rule-Abiding Rebel: Laura seems like a fairly normal housewife now, but at the time it was apparently a big deal that she was regularly shown wearing pants.
-Ironically, Lucille Ball, who along with her then-husband, Desi Arnaz, owned the studio facilities where The Dick Van Dyke Show was taped, had previously worn capris on her own show, I Love Lucy.
+Laura seems like a fairly normal housewife now, but at the time it was apparently a big deal that she was regularly shown wearing pants.
+Amusingly, Lucille Ball, who along with her then-husband, Desi Arnaz, owned the studio facilities where The Dick Van Dyke Show was filmed, had previously worn capris on her own show, I Love Lucy.

-Tear Jerker: In the fourth episode Sally starts crying the day after a date where again her aggressive sense of humor and brutal honesty scared off her date.
+In the fourth episode, Sally starts crying the day after a date where again her aggressive sense of humor and Brutal Honesty scared off her date.

 In the episode "Where You Been, Fassbinder?", Sally is humiliated when the old high school flame she thinks is there for a dinner date turns out to only be there to sell insurance.
 Although later in the episode, things get sorted out and he was hoping for a date, but he overheard Sally talking about a made up boyfriend.

 Unfortunate Implications: In the first-season episode "The Bad Old Days", Rob and Buddy rant about "The decline of the American Male."
 Then Rob has a bizarre Dream Sequence in which he abusively treats Laura and Richie like a feudal lord, through which he is ultimately persuaded that it is wrong for men to treat their wives like servants... because too much housework makes women unattractive.
 Seriously, that's the Aesop.
 By general consensus (including the cast and crew) this is the worst episode of the series.